mspimenta/multiplicationtablewithbowfor/README.md

 # multiplicationtablewithbowfor
-simple challenge multiplication table with bow for
+simple challenge multiplication tables with bow for